SherG/cool-iron/blog/chatgpt-google-code-red.md

 And how likely is it that people will suddenly want text only and lose their interest in browsing video, audio, and images?

 The point isn't to say ChatGPT should be more like Google.
-It's to underscore the fact that both products are designed to do different things.
+It's to underscore the fact that both products are designed to do different things, although there is some overlap as in providing encyclopedia-style facts.

 <a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month: